Insight phenomenology: Insight cultivators

 Max van Mannen proposed the so-called insight cultivators to obtain thematic insights when studying a phenomenon or phenomenological topic or event.
-This framework holds that insights can be obtained from philosophic, humanities, and human sciences sources.
+This framework holds that insights can be obtained from philosophic, humanities, and human science sources.
 The idea is that the works of artists, scholars, and philosophers help us gain understanding about our own lived experiences.
 There is the view that this process can yield phenomenological anecdotes that can trigger an understanding that is beyond or more effective than what we could grasp intellectually because of the creative insights and understanding of a phenomenon.

 Insight cultivators can also lead to innovative or unique insights because they allow an evaluation of previous literature and experiences that reveal what has worked, what needs improvement, or what is wrong.
 The insights gleaned can allow us to identify a new way of looking at a phenomenon.